Visitors Guide to Central Texas

 Austin

 There's lots to do and see in Austin.
-Most sights are within walking distance of the hotel; others you'll need a car.
+Most sights are within walking distance of campus; others you'll need a car.

 Here are the standards, approximately in the order that you'll encounter them and the order of their importance.